What's changed?

 - Either the manufacturer may apply for the certificate or the Australian importer (supplier).

-NSW Fair Trading can typically issue a certificate of approval in approximately one week if all correct information is provided.
+NSW Department of Customer Service can typically issue a certificate of approval in approximately one week if all correct information is provided.

 - Once declared all such declared articles must be marked with the relevant approval mark.
 This includes the certificate number for the product.